 Potential solution: Access a free credit report.
 The lender may have rejected your application because of something negative on your credit report.
 If so, they have to tell you that and give you the name and contact information of the consumer reporting company that provided the information.
 Get a free copy of that report if you ask for it within 60 days.
 Examine the credit report to see if it’s up to date and accurate.
 The credit bureau must correct any report errors.

 Unfortunately, if the credit report is accurate, you need to start repaying outstanding balances on time to re-establish an acceptable record.

 If the property’s appraisal is significantly lower than the purchase price, the loan-to-value ratio (LTV) may be higher than the lender can legally approve.

 Before approving you for a mortgage, lenders review your monthly income in relation to your monthly debt, or your debt-to-income (DTI).
-A good rule of thumb: your mortgage payment should not be more than 28 percent of your monthly gross income.
-Similarly, your DTI should not be more than 36 percent.
+A good rule of thumb: your mortgage payment should not be more than 28% of your monthly gross income.
+Similarly, your DTI should not be more than 36%.
 Percentages are slightly higher for FHA loans, as they’re an easier home loan to qualify for.

 5. No credit

-There are people out there who just prefer to purchase most everything via cash, check, or debit card.
+There are people out there who prefer to purchase most everything via cash, check, or debit card.
 They think, why put the cost on a credit card if you can afford to pay it off now?
-Well, not all debt and credit card use is bad.
-You need to have established credit so you’re able to show your ability to responsibly take on debt and pay it off in a timely manner.
+Well, not all debt and credit card use is terrible.
+You need to have established credit, so you’re able to show your ability to take on debt and pay it off promptly and responsibly.